cessda/cessda.cvs.contentguide/management.md

 ![Image 11](images/image11.png "Image 11")

 6\.
-Click on the button 'Import codes from CSV'.
+In the CESSDA Vocabulary Service, click on the button 'Import codes from CSV'.
 Browse to select the file.
 The file name will 'flash' and disappear.
 Close the window.
 You should now see a list of codes to be copied.
 If not copied, check that you have the quotation marks in right places